kartikeychoudhary/scripts/README.md

     Use Python rearrange.py [SOURCE PATH] [DESTINATION PATH] # PUT FULL PATH ( only for linux )

     example : python rearrange.py /home/user/Downloads /dev/sda1/Downloads

+## Dependency Add
+It is a tool to add dependencies to your project such as bootstarp, fontawesome, redux etc.

+Installation :

+    Add the path/to/depend-add.py to your /etc/environment
+    sudo vim /etc/environment
+    DEPEND = "path/to/depend-add/py"

+    Source the changes to test.

+Usage :

+    python3 $DEPEND -h